CupOfTea696/EasyCFG/docs/installation/index.md

 ## Install Composer

-To install TwoStream, you will first need to install [Composer](https://getcomposer.org/doc/00-intro.md) if you haven't already.
+To install EasyCfg, you will first need to install [Composer](https://getcomposer.org/doc/00-intro.md) if you haven't already.

 ## Install EasyCFG